Is it Dangerous to Wear Hair Extensions?

 What are the risks of hair extensions?

-No type of hair extension is inoffensive, but in any case, the most harmful techniques are those that are more permanent.
-In the following section, we explain the risks that you expose yourself to when using these attachments.
+No type of hair extension is inoffensive, but, whatever the case, the most harmful techniques are those that are more permanent.
+In the following section, we´ll explain the risks that you expose yourself to when using these attachments.

 This is one of the risks present in almost all of the types of extensions.
 Given that the extensions are fixed to the hair, they prevent it from shedding naturally.
-This can mean that when you go to remove them, there is a sudden and voluminous clump of hair that comes out too.
+This can mean that when you go to remove them, large clumps of hair can come out at the same time.

 Chronic mechanic irritation